A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: GNN-based EA Techniques

 \textbf{\underline{NMN}}~\citep{NMN2020} aims to tackle the structural heterogeneity between KGs.
 To address this issue, the technique learns both the KG structure information and the neighborhood difference so that the similarities between entities can be better captured in the presence of structural heterogeneity.

-To learn the KG structure information, the embedding module of NMN uses a GCN with highway gates to model the KG structure information with the input of a combination of $\mathcal{G}_1$ and $\mathcal{G}_2$ to be aligned.
+To learn the KG structure information, NMN's embedding module uses a GCN with highway gates to model the KG structure information with the input of a combination of $\mathcal{G}_1$ and $\mathcal{G}_2$ to be aligned.
 This module is pre-trained with a margin-based loss function (cf. Equation~\ref{margin-based-kga-loss}) using seed entity alignments.

 NMN then uses cross-graph matching to capture the neighborhood difference.
 A neighborhood sampling strategy is first used to select the more informative one-hop neighbors, based on the observation that the more often an entity and its neighbor appear in the same context, the more representative and informative the neighbor is for the entity.
 The cross-graph matching then compares the sampled neighborhood subgraph of an entity in the source KG with the subgraph of each candidate entity in the target KG to select an optimal aligned entity.
 A cross-graph vector is computed to indicate whether the entities are similar.
 The cross-graph matching is done by an attention mechanism.